Hooray for Boobies: Critical response

 Hooray for Boobies received generally positive reviews.
 Many reviewers complimented the album's duncical, but ultimately enjoyable, humor.
-AllMusic reviewer Stephen Thomas wrote, "on one hand, it's easy to hate the Bloodhound Gang. [...]
+AllMusic reviewer Stephen Thomas Erlewine wrote, "on one hand, it's easy to hate the Bloodhound Gang. [...]
 On the other hand, you almost have to admire the lengths that they go to be, well, defiantly stupid."
 Many reviewers also complimented the album's eccentric plunderphonic-esque approach to music.
 PopMatters reviewer Patrick Schabe compared the Bloodhound Gang to Beck, saying, "if anomalous characterization, synthesis, and a popular culture repertoire make Beck the big brother of postmodern music, then surely he’s part of a family?
 If so, then perhaps the Bloodhound Gang are the snotty, juvenile, teenage brother in that family."

 Not all reviews were complimentary.
 Many critics criticized the band for its heavy use of outdated music and its toilet- and sex-based humor.
 Entertainment Weekly writer Doug Brod decried the album, saying "on Hooray for Boobies these knuckleheads tap into '80s-style metal and New Orderish dance-wave to back their dumbbell odes to oral sex, porn stars, revenge, and – did I mention oral sex?"